jordanharper/clever-email-paste/README.md

 Firstname Surname <email@server.com>
 ```

-This simply library/function will enhance a form so that users pasting a string of this format into either the e-mail or name field(s) will result in it being split and filled into the correct form fields.
+This simple library/function will enhance a form so that users pasting a string of this format into either the e-mail or name field(s) will result in it being split and filled into the correct form fields.

 **Usage**